 School officials promised at the time that the measure wouldn’t raise taxes.
 There was no mention of how the deal would be structured or what the interest payments would be.

 The bond sale was managed by Stone & Youngberg LLC, which was acquired by Stifel Financial Corp.
-(SF) after the Poway deal.
+(SF:US) after the Poway deal.
 A Stifel spokeswoman, Linda Olszewski, wasn’t available for comment yesterday.

 Sharon Raffer, a spokeswoman for the district, said she had no immediate comment on the ultimate cost of the borrowing yesterday.
 Penny Ranftle, the school board president last year, and Linda Vanderveen, the current president, didn’t respond to telephone calls seeking comment.

 Tax-exempt capital-appreciation debt is similar to so- called zero-coupon bonds, except that the investment return on the principal is reinvested at a compound rate until maturity.
 The securities usually yield more than coupon bonds to compensate investors for the longer holding period before they receive any income.

 California school districts are increasingly deferring debt payments because of declines in property values, which provide the tax revenue to repay bonds, and because of statutory limits on how much property tax may go toward debt service per year, Cate said.
 A 2000 law limits taxes for debt service to $30 per year per $100,000 in property value.

 The Poway measure was reported earlier by the Voice of San Diego and blogger Joel Thurtell.